awcodify/AWS-IAM-Simplified/README.md

 # AWS IAM Dashboard

-A simplified web dashboard for AWS IAM management that helps you easily understand what resources a specific user can access in AWS accounts.
+A simplified web dashboard for AWS IAM management that helps you easily understand what resources users can access across AWS accounts in your organization.

 ## 🎯 Purpose

-Managing IAM in AWS can be stressful, especially when IAM wasn't set up properly from the beginning.
-This dashboard simplifies the process by providing a clear overview of all users and allowing you to easily explore their permissions:
+Managing IAM in AWS Organizations can be complex, especially when you need to understand cross-account access.
+This dashboard simplifies the process by providing both single-account and organization-wide views:

-**"What users exist in account Z and what resources does user X have access to?"**
+**"What users exist across my organization and which accounts does user X have access to?"**

 ## ✨ Features

+- **Single Account View**
-- **User listing** - View all IAM users in your AWS account at a glance
+  - View all IAM users in your current AWS account
-- **Click to view permissions** - Select any user to see their detailed permissions
+  - Click to see detailed permissions for any user
-- **Comprehensive permission view** - Shows attached policies, inline policies, and group memberships
+  - Shows attached policies, inline policies, and group memberships

+- **Organization View** (Management Account)
+  - List all accounts in your AWS Organization
+  - See which users have access to which accounts
+  - Cross-account user access verification
+  - Visual representation of user permissions across the organization

+- **Real-time data** - Fetches live data from AWS IAM and Organizations APIs
+- **Clean, modern UI** - Built with Next.js and Tailwind CSS
 - **Account information** - Displays current AWS account details
-- **Clean, modern UI** - Built with Next.js and Tailwind CSS
-- **Real-time data** - Fetches live data from AWS IAM APIs

 ## 🚀 Quick Start